Social Distancing Protocols

 Once notified by the Secretary of the Commonwealth of approval (via email or letter), contact the Clerk’s Office to confirm commission has been received-commission must be picked up within 60 days.

-Appear before the Clerk of the Circuit Court to take Notary Public Oath, no appointment necessary; you will be asked to present:
+Appear before the Clerk of the Circuit Court to take Notary Public Oath, by appointment only; you will be asked to present:

 - Valid government-issued photo ID;